 Authors should validate their models by contrasting the distinct predictions from each against empirical data.
 This will be more convincing than AIC.

+We thank the reviewer for this suggestion.
+We now plan to visualize differences between the model predictions and empirical data for each individual participant (in a supplemental figure) and for our two aftereffect epochs (in a main figure).
+This plot will be similar to the supplemental figure we show in this document.
+This plot should provide support for one model compared to the other.
+We have added this a description of this plot to lines…

 While this is ok for quantifying the fit of the data, authors should consider a different approach if they are truly interested in contrasting the two hypothesis that they present.
 In principle they have two contrasting theories that provide distinct predictions.
 Authors will presumable test these predictions experimentally.
 The results will match one theory better than the other.
 This will be more convincing for selecting the model that underlies use-dependent plasticity in locomotion, as opposed to AIC.